Comp211-FA24/lab-00/README.md

 Most likely, you will not remember everything from the tutor.
 We recommend you just learn enough from `vimtutor` to be comfortable enough to complete Part 1 of the assignment in vim, then later you can go back to `vimtutor` or look at online guides to learn more as you go.

+The following labs will assume that you are using vim, and we encourage you to take the opportunity to get a basic familiarity with vim during this class.
+Even if you do not become proficient in `vim`, a basic understanding can help you in later courses and in life, even outside of the domain of systems development.

+Note that the `vim` in your Docker image has been customized for the C programming language and may look different from `vim` on your home computer.
+Specifically, to view the customizations, run `vim ~/.vimrc` in your container.

+### workdir

 In case the environment is compromised, all files are in `learncli211/workdir`.

 **Mac/Linux:** When you run `./learncli.sh` and start the Docker image, Docker will create the `workdir` directory that is bridged between the image and your native operating system, where you can copy and move files between the the two.